krzysztofj1234567890/computer-science-basics-tutorials/Databases/README.md

 ##### group by, order by

-Use the UFO sightings data and insert it into a table.
+Use the UFO sightings data fromn https://nuforc.org/webreports/ndxevent.html and insert it into a table.
 To do that copy and past the following statement and run the query in pgadmin:

 ```
 CREATE TABLE UFO_REPORT (timestamp, city, state, country, shape, duration) AS